-The Retirement Plan uses two formulas to calculate benefits, a final average earnings formula for union employees hired prior to January 1, 2012 and non-union employees hired prior to January 1, 2002, and a cash balance formula for union employees hired (or re-hired) after December 31, 2011 and non-union employees hired (or re-hired) after December 31, 2001.
+The Retirement Plan uses two formulas to calculate benefits, a final average earnings formula for union employees hired prior to January 1, 2012 and non-union employees hired prior to January 1, 2002, and a cash balance formula for union employees hired (or re-hired) after December 31, 2011 and non-union employees hired

+(or re-hired) after December 31, 2001.
 "Final average earnings" generally means the average annual earnings of an employee measured over the sixty consecutive months that produce the highest monthly average within one hundred twenty consecutive months immediately preceding the employee's termination or retirement date.
 Earnings related to restricted share units and dividend equivalents are not included in the calculation of final average earnings.
-In 2011, the Internal Revenue Code limited annual compensation that could be used in calculating pension benefits to \$245,000.
+In 2012, the Internal Revenue Code limited annual compensation that could be used in calculating pension benefits to \$250,000.

-Mr. Ruelle, Mr. Moore and Mr. Ludwig accrued vested benefits calculated under the final average earnings formula during periods of employment with us (or our subsidiary, Kansas Gas and Electric Company) prior to recommencing employment with us (Mr. Moore rejoined us in December of 2002 and Mr. Ruelle and Mr. Ludwig rejoined us in January of 2003) and also accrued a benefit in 2011 calculated under the cash balance formula as a result of their current employment.
-Mr. Sterbenz, Mr. Somma and Mr. Irick are accruing benefits calculated under the final average earnings formula as a result of their current employment.
+Mr. Ruelle and Mr. Ludwig accrued vested benefits calculated under the final average earnings formula during periods of employment with us (or our subsidiary, Kansas Gas and Electric Company) prior to recommencing employment with us (Mr. Ruelle and Mr. Ludwig rejoined us in January of 2003) and also accrued a benefit in 2012 calculated under the cash balance formula as a result of their current employment.
+Mr. Sterbenz, Mr. Greenwood and Mr. Somma are accruing benefits calculated under the final average earnings formula as a result of their current employment.